-The regress-panel-predict command can also be used as a tool for model diagnostics, cf. chapter 5.8.4.
+The regress-panel-predict command can also be used as a tool for model diagnostics, cf. section 5.9.4.

-See chapter 5.4.3 for information on how to use cluster or robust estimation.
+See section 5.4.3 for information on how to use cluster or robust estimation.
 The procedure is the same as for ordinary linear regression.

 All regression variants found in microdata.no have associated commands that generate, among other things, residual and prediction values.
 These are values that can be used to analyze the data spread and for testing regression models.
-Prediction values can also be used as input for further analyzes.
+Prediction values can also be used as input for further analyses.